Luxury Soap with Glycerine & Natural Oils

 transparency, thus beeing so chic in your bathroom.
 It is not producing the slime that non-glycerin soaps leave when left to stand.

 - Perfect for sensitive skin, too!

 Quick History of the Pears Luxury Soap

-great pride in their appearance.
-Andrew began to cater for his client's tonsorial needs in their own homes and used
+who took great pride in their appearance.
+Andrew began to cater for his client's tonsorial needs in their own

-associated with those who laboured out of doors.
-Andrew found that his powders and creams were frequently
+were associated with those who laboured out of doors.
+Andrew found that his powders and creams were

-being used to cover up damage caused by the harshness of the soaps and other beauty products (many of which
+frequently being used to cover up damage caused by the harshness of the soaps and other beauty products

-trial and error, Andrew finally hit upon a method of soap purification that created a soap of a purity and quality that
+much trial and error, Andrew finally hit upon a method of soap purification that created a soap of a purity and

 Buy Pears Luxury Soaps, the Transparent Beauty Products made from Glycerin and Natural Oils